MacPass/MacPass/README.md

 cd MacPass
 carthage bootstrap --platform Mac
 ```
 After that you can build and run in Xcode.
 The following command will build and make the application available through Spotlight.
-If you run into signing issues take a look at [Issue #92](https://github.com/mstarke/MacPass/issues/92)
+If you run into signing issues take a look at [Issue #92](https://github.com/mstarke/MacPass/issues/92).
+Since Sparkle is disabled only on the CI build and in Debug mode, you have to explicitly disable it in Release.
+Otherwise warnings on unsecure updates will appear.

-    xcodebuild -scheme MacPass -target MacPass -configuration Release
+    xcodebuild -scheme MacPass -target MacPass -configuration Release CODE_SIGNING_REQUIRED=NO NO_SPARKLE=NO_SPARKLE

-There have been some changes in the submodule urls.
-Please consider re-syncing and initalizing all submodules.

-	git submodule sync
-	git submodule init

 ## Help